h3imdall/ftp-remote-edit/README.md

 ![A screenshot of your package](https://raw.githubusercontent.com/h3imdall/ftp-remote-edit/master/screenshot.png)

-## 0.10.0 - Release
+## 0.11.0 - Private key on ssh

-- New edit input: You can define a initial directory
+- You can connect using a private key on ssh

 ## Getting started
 - Toggle the view with "ftp-remote-edit:toggle"